dzmitry-lahoda/enum-field/README.md

 TLDR; Non intrisuvie macro with manual list of variants for few variants enums was done.

+$$ hack with $dollar cannot form exported macro name via $dollar nor macro can be invoked under other macro to return just boidy without name.

 I feel like this handling such case can be done in Haskell, may be via TypeClasses.

 In Rust, to have heterogenous fileds types need macro export from macro.